 When people can pay off their ticket, they follow the steps below to stop the suspension of their license.

-Step 1: Call the clerk at the county in which you received a failure to pay conviction to ask how to pay.
+Step 1: Call the clerk’s office in the court of the county in which you received your motor vehicle offense to ask how to pay.

 Final Step: The court will notify NCDMV after you pay the amount in full, and NCDMV will stop your suspension.